preetihegde/Semantic-Data/README.md

 Files and projects related to Semantic Data and processing mainly with different language models

 ## Teammates :
-  - Dyuthi Nagaraja Kedilaya,
+  - Dyuthi Nagaraja Kedilaya -
-  - Gurudeep Haleangadi Nagesh,
+  - Gurudeep Haleangadi Nagesh -
-  - Preeti Venakataraman Hegde,
+  - Preeti Venakataraman Hegde - 5123764
-  - Ranjitha Umesh
+  - Ranjitha Umesh - 5123734

 Equal contribution (25%) by each individual for all the tasks.